-- Premium ($2.59/mo) comes with 100GB storage and can support up to 25 000 monthly visitors.
+- Premium ($2.59/month) comes with 100GB storage and can support up to 25 000 monthly visitors.
 It also adds a free domain for a year.
 This plan is great if you have lots of products, but the traffic is still very moderate.
 Best plan to start selling online, in my opinion.

-- Cloud hosting starts at $9.99/mo and includes daily backups, CDN, and best of all – dedicated resources.
+- Cloud hosting starts at $9.99/month and includes daily backups, CDN, and best of all – dedicated resources.
 This means better performance and security.
 Starting at 200GB storage on 3GB RAM and 2CPUs server, it’s a great option for big and popular online stores.

 I tested Hostinger performance on shared hosting plans, and it did impress.
 Very much flawless uptime and fast page loading are what I got.

 Over 2 months, Hostinger’s server was up and online 100% of the time.
 Sure, not the lengthiest monitoring period so far, but a very good first impression nonetheless.

 Response time averaged at 511ms, which is better than the industry average of 600ms.
 Although nothing too groundbreaking.